Accenture/reactive-interaction-gateway/docs/event-streams.md

 docker run -e KINESIS_ENABLED=1 -e KINESIS_AWS_REGION=eu-west-3 accenture/reactive-interaction-gateway
 ```

+The used consumer stream and the app name can be changed as well:
 ### Change consumer stream and app name

 As Kinesis is enabled, RIG starts to consume events on default stream `RIG-outbound`. `RIG-outbound` topic is used to consume all events and forward them to client via SSE/WS/Longpolling.